 One of the main reasons why we decided to visit Melbourne is because it is a great place to use as a start for the world famous Great Ocean Road, as well as other places like the Puffing Billy Tours from Melbourne.
 What we weren’t expecting is the livability factor in this city.
 It is safe to say that after spending quite some time in the city, I can see why people would want to move here.
-Here is a glimpse of what life is like in Melbourne.
+Here is a glimpse of what it’s like in Melbourne.

 We arrived in Melbourne after a short flight from Sydney, although it’s possible to do a Sydney to Melbourne drive in case you’re curious.
 We somehow managed to make it to Southern Cross station, the central station and decided to chill there since check-in to our hotel wasn’t until 3 pm.

 Southern Cross Station in Melbourne is huge